QuantEcon/lecture-source-py/source/rst/ols.rst

    H_1 : Cov(avexpr_i, u_i) \neq 0 \quad (endogeneity)
    \end{aligned}

-This test is run is two stages.
+This test is running in two stages.

 First, we regress :math:`avexpr_i` on the instrument, :math:`logem4_i`